planttheidea/moize/README.md

 }
 ```

 Regardless of how the key is transformed, it is always stored as an array (if the value returned is not an array, it is coalesced to one).

-The order of `keys` and `values` should always align, so be aware when manually manipulating the cache that you need to manually keep in sync any changes to those arrays.
+**NOTE**: The order of `keys` and `values` should always align, so be aware when manually manipulating the cache that you need to manually keep in sync any changes to those arrays.

 #### cacheSnapshot